ric2b/small-programs/README.md

 progam | purpose
 :----------- | :-----------
-mem_alloc | uses a user specified ammount of 100MB blocks from system memory, can be useful for testing
+mem_alloc | uses a user specified ammount of 100MB blocks from system memory, can be useful for testing secret_santa | matches each given name with a single one of the other given names